Tennessee man pleads guilty to threatening Little Caesars worker with AK-47

 Kimberleigh Murrell, who was serving him, said he became “mad, frustrated” and demanded breadsticks.
 Police said it was then that Doty exited the store and returned with an AK-47.

-Murrell told WATE Doty pointed the gun at her and said, “Where is my pizza?
+Murrell said Doty pointed the gun at her and said, “Where is my pizza?
 I want my pizza now.”

 He left the store before the police arrived after another customer handed him their own pizza.